Beenz.com: Founders

 Letts left Beenz after closing the last big round of over 30 million and went on to run Tradaq.com, a business-to-business exchange that allowed companies to buy and sell products and services without using cash.

-De Santis left a few months after that and took on Chief Marketing Officer of Opodo.
+De Santis left a few months after that and became the Chief Marketing Officer of Opodo.

 Cohen used his experience with Beenz.com to write a book in 2002 called Corporate Vices: What's Gone Wrong With Business (ISBN 978-1-84112-435-3).
 He now runs Probability plc in the UK, a mobile gambling business that he co-founded in 2004.
-Before beenz Cohen worked with Thought Interactive (a web design business).
-Initially, the concept was heavily dependent on the English-speaking world and to change that the company recruited such characters as the Swedish entrepreneur Mikael Karlmark to launch its first non-English subsidiary.
+Before beenz, Cohen worked with Thought Interactive (a web design business).
+Initially, the concept was heavily dependent on the English-speaking world.
+To change that, the company recruited such characters as the Swedish entrepreneur Mikael Karlmark to launch its first non-English subsidiary.

 Business model

 The beenz business model was based upon arbitrage.
 Companies purchased beenz from the company at a locally determined exchange rate.
 They could then award these to consumers for actions to which the issuer attached value, such as making online purchases.
 Beenz were collected by the user clicking on a Java Applet and entering their email address linked to a beenz account.
 Consumers were then able to use their beenz to purchase goods from online merchants.
 Each merchant was free to exchange beenz at any notional value they liked, the company assuming that the market would settle the exchange value of each beenz.
 Merchants were then able to sell beenz back to the company itself at a predefined exchange rate.
 The company made its margin on the spread between the sell and the buy price of beenz in the market.
 In the later stages, a professional economist was employed to model the behaviour of prices and flows of money in this micro-economy, and keep it healthy.

 Cohen's stated long-term aim was eventually to allow consumers to purchase beenz directly from the company and for the "beenz economy" to eventually resemble that of a real economy.
 However, at the time, this was fraught with difficulty, as some countries (such as France) expressed a view that such alternative currency schemes were undesirable and that they would seek to prevent them from operating.

 In 1999, a million beenz were given away by accident as a vendor mistakenly offered 100,000 beenz (worth $1,000) for an action.
 Beenz took them back after a software fraud monitor triggered when 1.5 million beenz were given out.